linto-ai/.github/profile/README.md

 LinTO Studio leverages our other technologies, including:
   - **LinTO-STT** for speech-to-text conversion.
+  - **LinTO-Live-Plugins** designed to operate transcription on inbound audiovisual streams (SRT, RTMP, WS...).
   - **LinTO-Diarization** for speaker segmentation and identification.
   - **LLM-Gateway** for advanced summarization.

 To deploy LinTO Studio and its associated services, use the [LinTO Deployment Tool](https://github.com/linto-ai/linto), which simplifies the setup process.
+[Learn more](https://github.com/linto-ai/linto-studio)

 ## Key Projects

 - **LinTO-STT**: 🗣️ An automatic speech recognition API supporting both offline and real-time transcriptions.
 It accommodates models like Kaldi and Whisper and can operate as a standalone service or within a microservices infrastructure.
 [Learn more](https://github.com/linto-ai/linto-stt)

+- **LinTO-Studio-PLugins**: Designed to operate and manage, at scale, transcription sessions from inbound audiovisual streams.
+Particularly in enterprises or structures managing multiple meeting rooms, whether physical or virtual.
+The project connects multiple automatic speech recognition (ASR) providers to enable transcription of multilingual meetings.
+Its primary objective is to provide users with live closed captions and the ability to download transcripts of past sessions.
+In other words, the project bridges audio streams, with SRT streams as a first-class citizen, to ASR providers and manages transcripts, including real-time delivery on screen and downloadable artifacts.
+[Learn more](https://github.com/linto-ai/linto-studio-plugins/tree/dev)

 - **Whisper-Timestamped**: ⏱️ A multilingual automatic speech recognition tool providing word-level timestamps and confidence scores.
 It enhances OpenAI's Whisper models to deliver more precise transcriptions with detailed timing information.
 [Learn more](https://github.com/linto-ai/whisper-timestamped)